Kuvelet/SQL_Purchasing_Optimization/README.md

 ### Analysis

-**1.** After consolidating all quotes for each vendor, the dataset requires further refinement to enhance visibility and improve price tracking.
-To achieve this, additional columns should be introduced to display dates more clearly, allowing for easier analysis of price fluctuations over time.
-Additionally, two key columns should be created: `Vendor_A_FOB_Active`, which reflects the most up-to-date and relevant price, and `Most_Recent_Date`, which captures the latest available quote for each part.
-These adjustments will improve data organization and facilitate more informed decision-making.
+**1.** After consolidating all vendor quotes, the dataset requires further refinement to enhance visibility and improve price tracking.
+To achieve this, additional columns will be introduced to display dates more clearly, making it easier to analyze price fluctuations over time.
+Key enhancements include:

+- **`Vendor_A_FOB_Active`**, which reflects the most up-to-date and relevant price.
+- **`Most_Recent_Date`**, which captures the latest available quote for each part.
+- **Dynamically generated columns based on the unique dates** available in the `Vendor_A_Quotes_Master` table, ensuring a more flexible and adaptive structure for tracking price changes.

+These improvements will enhance data organization and facilitate more informed decision-making.

-To implement these transformations in SQL, I will use the `Vendor_A_Quotes_Master` table as the foundation to structure and refine the data.
-This process will ultimately generate the `Vendor_A_FOB` table, which will provide a streamlined view of the most relevant pricing information for Vendor A.
+To implement these transformations, the `Vendor_A_Quotes_Master` table will serve as the foundation for structuring and refining the data.
+The result will be the `Vendor_A_FOB` table, which provides a streamlined view of the most relevant pricing information for Vendor A.

-To automate the creation of this table, we will develop a stored procedure that extracts, transforms, and loads (ETL) the necessary data from the `Vendor_A_Quotes_Master` table.
-This stored procedure will ensure that the `Vendor_A_FOB` table remains updated with the latest pricing information, improving efficiency and data accuracy while enabling seamless price tracking over time.
+To automate this process, a stored procedure will be developed to extract, transform, and load (ETL) the necessary data from the `Vendor_A_Quotes_Master` table.
+This stored procedure will keep the `Vendor_A_FOB` table continuously updated with the latest pricing information, improving efficiency, data accuracy, and price tracking over time.

-The following SQL query creates the stored procedure responsible for generating and maintaining the `Vendor_A_FOB` table:
+The following SQL query defines the stored procedure responsible for generating and maintaining the `Vendor_A_FOB` table:

 ```sql
 USE [Master]